andreaskoepf/faster-rcnn.torch/README.md

 ## Start Training:

 ### Proposal network (Pnet)
-Start with an pretrained vgg16 network.
-(Get network from: XXX)
+Start with a pretrained vgg16 network.
+(Get network from: https://github.com/szagoruyko/fastrcnn-models.torch)

 1. Using only the first Batch for training
 '''